 If you intend to book for your full holiday then check out the position on google maps and make sure you are not miles from anywhere.
 You do need to be within a short walk to European food and other needs.

-Often I book rooms for friends at the ‘Night Bazaar Place’ – it doesn’t have a swimming pool or fancy restaurant but is clean, affordable and right in the middle of everything so you can walk to all the in-city attractions. ( about 600 baht/night )
+Often I book rooms for friends at the ‘Night Bazaar Place Hotel’ phone 6653283250 – it doesn’t have a swimming pool or fancy restaurant but is clean, affordable and right in the middle of everything so you can walk to the food shops and the in-city attractions. ( about 600 baht/night )

 When booking, you might take one or two nights and from there stay longer or move to another hotel.